imytk/ALIFE_Public_Expo/Zone 2 - The Line Between Living and Non-Living/placards/zone_2_placard.md

 There isn't a simple checklist.
 Scientists, philosophers, and curious minds have grappled with this mystery for centuries.
 The boundary between a "living" organism and "non-living" matter isn't always as clear-cut as it seems, especially as we discover bizarre new entities on Earth, search for life in the cosmos, or even begin to create our own artificial systems.

 In this zone, we invite you to step into ambiguity.
-Ask yourself how you draw the distinction — and why.
+Ask yourself how you draw the distinction between living and non-living — and why.
 What qualities do you believe are truly essential for a system to be considered alive?
 Be prepared: the examples and ideas presented here may challenge your assumptions about life, and may even make you rethink your definition entirely!

 # The Characteristics of Life: A Scientific View